ThisisKUNMENG/school_auto/README.md

 * Automatically summit PAFD everyday at 1 a.m.
 (GMT+8)

-* send wechat messages to notify the success of PAFD summit
+* send wechat messages to notify the success of PAFD summit (pushkey needed)

 * along with remaining dorm electricity within the message